danuamirudin/ngulik-kubernetes/README.md

 # ngulik-kubernetes
-Hand-made repository in my journey on shipping K8S
+Hand-made note in my journey on shipping K8S